 \section{Planar normal form case with absolute values}

-In this section we discuss two approaches to {prove} existence and bifurcation of periodic orbits in our mildly non-smooth setting.
-First, we provide details for the aforementioned approach by averaging, and second discuss a direct approach that provides a detailed unfolding by Lyapunov-Schmidt reduction, and that can also be used in some non-generic cases.
+In this section we discuss two approaches to {prove} existence and bifurcation of periodic orbits in our mildly nonsmooth setting.
+First, we provide details for the aforementioned approach by averaging, and second discuss a direct approach that provides a detailed unfolding by Lyapunov-Schmidt reduction, and that can also be used in some nongeneric cases.

 While we focus here on the planar case, both methods readily generalize to higher dimensional settings.
 For averaging one needs normal hyperbolicity in general, and for the direct approach we present higher dimensional cases in upcoming sections.
 Without change in the leading order result, for simplicity we fix the imaginary part $\omega\neq 0$ independent of $\mu$.